 - Unreleased Dragons - speculative dragon auras that don't exist yet, such as light skill damage

-- Non-standard Condition Wyrmprints - includes Spirit of the Season [dl wp="spirit_of_the_season"] without the full HP = strength and Dear Diary [dl wp="dear_diary"] at various intervals of RO activation
+- Non-standard Condition Wyrmprints - includes Dear Diary [dl wp="dear_diary"] at various intervals of RO activation and a generic high dragon wyrmprint with no abilities

 - Co-Abilities - sets what co-abilites are active for the simulation, adventurers always have their own co-ability active